a robin sitting in the snow

 Cases, Nouns

-One way that we can categorize German nouns is by how they are declined, or put into different forms.
+One way that we can categorize German is by how they are declined, or put into different forms.
 In German, they fall into two main groups, weak and strong, though sometimes you’ll also see a noun categorized as mixed.
-Knowing the group a noun belongs to will help you use the right endings when you use it in forms that reflect its case and number.
+Knowing the group a noun belongs to will help you use the right endings when you use it in forms that reflect its and .

 Case & Number